nathanpc/build-bom/README.md

 If you want your package to be added, please [open a Issue](https://github.com/nathanpc/build-bom/issues/new) providing the package name, a schematic file, and a PDF (or image) of the schematic.
 I'll implement support for your CAD package as soon as possible.

+## Exporting

+With build-bom you can export your BOMs to the following formats:

+  - JSON
+  - CSV
+  - HTML

 ## Requirements

 This script requires the following libraries to be installed in your Perl system, which can be installed by executing `cpan install <package name>`: